murthy-streaming/spring-boot-ccloud-workshop/README.md

 9. Being in the root folder in spring-ccloud-maven, run `mvn package`

 10. If you do not see any errors in the console, then random quotes are successfully published to Kafka cluster.

+11. Messages should appear in the relevant topic.
+Open CClould UI, go to the relevant cluster and click on the corresponding topic.  - Need to check with Kishore if they can access UI.